-Bilquis stars in one of the most memorable scenes in American Gods, when (episode one spoilers!) she demands worship through sex and consumes a man with her vagina as he orgasms.
+Bilquis stars in one of the most memorable scenes in American Gods, when (series one, episode one spoilers!) she demands worship through sex and consumes a man with her vagina as he orgasms.
 It’s quite an eye-popping interlude in episode one, to say the least.

 Yetide Badaki plays this Old God who thrives on sexual worship.
 But what corner of the Earth and which ancient mythology did novelist Neil Gaiman borrow Bilquis from?

 Bilquis identifies herself as the Queen of Sheba, an ancient Ethiopian monarch and a forgotten goddess now in reduced circumstances.

 As Michael Wood writes for the BBC, the Queen of Sheba appears as a powerful and mysterious ruler in the Hebrew Bible and in the Muslim Koran, as well as in early Turkish and Persian paintings and medieval Christian works.
 Her actual existence is debated and nobody is quite sure where “Sheba” was located, but for the past 3,000 years her legend has been told across the world – especially in Ethiopia.

 Naturally, different religions and cultures tell different stories of the Queen of Sheba.
 In the Old Testament there is a story of her visit to King Solomon in Jerusalem: “King Solomon gave unto the Queen of Sheba all her desire, whatsoever she asked, beside that which Solomon gave her of his royal bounty.”
 Is this a simple statement or a hint at something more?